osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 uid: PrepareEgressDestinations
 ---

-# Prepare egress destinations
+# Configure egress destinations

-OCS and PI Server destinations may require additional configuration to receive OMF messages.
+OCS and PI Server destinations require additional configuration to receive OMF messages.
+Once you configure a destination, you can use the `EndpointId` parameter to specify it as the destination of the data in periodic and on-demand egress configurations.

 ## OCS destinations

-To prepare OCS to receive OMF messages from EDS, create an OMF connection in OCS.
+To configure OCS to receive OMF messages from EDS, create an OMF connection in OCS.
 Creating an OMF connection results in an available OMF endpoint that can be used by the EDS egress mechanism.

 To create an OMF connection to OCS: